sunaina156/Application-Development-and-DevOps-Journey/02 HTTP & REST APIs /README.md

 DELETE → "Delete this resource."

-### Definition
-HTTP is a protocol that defines how a client and server format, send, receive, and understand messages over a network.
+**HTTP is a protocol that defines how a client and server format, send, receive, and understand messages over a network.**

 ---
 ---